sunrah27/eCommerce/README.md

 ------

 #### Building Products Page
 Ah, the land of mangic.
 I decided to populate the Products Page with the products in the `productsDB.json`.
-This was not a complicated task as all I had to do was fetch the data form the JSON file, store it in an object and then reference the information I need.
-I found myself consolidating a lot of my HTML code and creating simple templates which I can repeat and generate HTML to display all of the products.
+This was not a complicated task as all I had to do was to read the data form the JSON file, store it in an object and then reference the information I need.
+I found myself consolidating a lot of my HTML code and creating simple templates which was looped over multiple times to generate HTML to display all of the products.

 #### Building Product Details Page
-Once done I realised I could over come another issue I was having.
+Once done I realised I could overcome another issue I was having.
 What if I passed the product SKU via URL to the Product Details Page and then read the SKU in the URL to display the relevant product information.
 This will mean I only need one Product Details Page and I can also use the product SKU on the Products Page as part of the anchor link.

 I needed to figure out how to pass information via URL and also how to extract this information.
 After some research I wrote the following fuction: